ispeakcomputer/bitly_api/README.md

 Just Average combines your bitlink and the 30 day average per country into a single JSON snippet that it serves you.

+### Design

+The app starts with app.py and imports the Helper and Bitly classes.
+This acts as our main app.
+App.py handles URL routing, JWT Auth, and the high level abstract steps that our app will take.
+App.py will not start unless the Bitly token is in place.
+If the Bitly token expires later the user will get a message via JSON.
+App.py allows JWT default settings, but gives the user warnings if they run them.

+The Bitly class interacts with the Bitly API and returns its data.
+That is all.

+The Helper class breaks down and combines data from the Bitly class as well that is easily fee into our 30 day calculation function in the same class.

 ### Example Data

 ```